Mark Brisker

 He was born in Detroit, Michigan.
 At Henry Ford High School, in 1987 he was a second-team Class A All-State pick by the Free Press.
 He played college basketball for Polk Community College and Stetson University.

+Brisker played in the Continental Basketball Association (CBA) for the Quad City Thunder during the 1992–93 season and Hartford Hellcats during the 1994–95 season.
+He was selected to the CBA All-Rookie Second Team in 1993.

 He played for a number of professional teams, including Maccabi Tel Aviv of the Israeli Super League.

 His son, born in 1998, is Israeli basketball player Michael Brisker.